Table of Contents

 Initially, viral infections typically present with a serous exudate and hypereosinophilia.
 Later, the fibrotic replacement of cardiac muscle cells can be found.
 In infections caused by bacteria, microabscesses that are rich in granulocytes and bacteria are present.

 Symptoms and Clinical Presentation of Myocarditis

-Typically, the onset and progress is slow and non-specific, involving symptoms such as fever, fatigue, or chest pain.
-During the course of the disease (days to weeks), signs of heart failure and arrhythmia as well as tachycardia develop.
+Typically, the onset and progress are slow and non-specific, involving symptoms such as fever, fatigue, or chest pain.
+During the course of the disease (days to weeks), signs of heart failure and arrhythmia, as well as tachycardia, develop.
 Rarely, the course may be fulminant and similar to an infarction.

 Diagnostics of Myocarditis